Often a stronger fit

 Time to assess

-Usually 3 to 6 weeks with consistent sessions
+Usually 3 to 6 weeks to reach a stable maintenance pattern

 Invasiveness